-See our upcoming events here:
+See recent events here:

 The Global Futurist Initiative™ (G-Fi) is a youth-led social effort working to prioritize youth issues in global agendas in pursuit of the UN Sustainable Development Goals.
 On Sept.
 25, 2015, the 2030 Agenda for Sustainable Development was passed at the United Nations General Assembly, which in turn, created the Sustainable Development Goals (colloquially referred to as the SDGs or Global Goals), and all stakeholders agreed to meet the 17 goals by 2030.
 Today, Secretary-General António Guterres speaks of “rescuing the SDGs” — and for good reason.
 Based on current data, the world is 43 years behind schedule and multiple reports show that youth are the most impacted by the decline.